ErikVerheul/OneBacklog/README.md

 100 simultaneous users, 1 update per second, updates by other users should be available within 1 second (either by page refresh or automatically)

 <b>Implementation:</b>
-Product, epic, feature, pbi, task and requirement area names are mapped to a key.
+- Product, epic, feature, pbi, task and requirement area names are mapped to a key.
 That key is used for reference purposes so that the name can be updated independently.
-Include path references in the documents of hierarchical elements product, epic, feature, pbi and task (task is NOT IN MVP)
+- The history of products, epics, features, pbi's are stored and easily accessible.
+The type of epic, feature and pbi can be changed among each other.
+- A user can choose to follow any change by auto-email of a product, requirement area, epic, feature and pbi is he is allowed to.
+- Users can add comments to an item.
+- NOT IN MVP: Attachments can be added to each backlog item type.

 <b>And finally avoid the traps of so-called 'agile' tools (see Product Backlog in LeSS, Bas Vodde cs.):</b><br />
 <ul>